Top priority: how to avoid plastic todayAugust 4, 2017

 Before you start soaking your next batch of beans, I want to talk to you about some of the reasons why you might want to avoid it.
 There are some pretty surprising, and some pretty shocking reasons why soaking your beans simply does not do the trick.
 So, let’s get to busting one of the biggest myths you might be holding onto in your kitchen today!

-- Make them more digestible
+- More digestible

-- Make them cook faster
+- Cook faster

-- Make them taste better
+- Taste better

 - Free them of phytic acid